jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 ##
 # :syn match
-## What are the four arguments which can't be passed to `:syn match`?
+## What are the four arguments which can NOT be passed to `:syn match`?

    - `concealends`